IsraelOduwale/Python/README.md

 # Python
-This repository is for python projects
+This repository is for python projects and their data

 Uploaded DictionaryEmadeStore code 03/17/2026